Fineclem/clement_crypto/readme.md

 * [ ] Add historical charts for portfolio performance
 * [ ] Support multiple fiat currencies (USD, EUR, NGN, etc.)

----

-##  License

-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project for personal and commercial use.

----

 ##  Acknowledgements